devbis/ble2mqtt/README.md

 - `"base_topic"`- the default value is 'ble2mqtt'
 - `"mqtt_prefix"`- a prefix to distinguish ble devices from other instances and programs.
 The default value is 'b2m_'.
+- `"hci_adapter"` - an adapter to use.
+The default value is "hci0"

 Devices accept `friendly_name` parameter to replace mac address in device names for Home Assistant.